deepomicslab/LocalHGT/README.md

 For example, use gut-specific representative genomes collection of the [UHGG](https://www.nature.com/articles/s41587-020-0603-3) database.
 The script `paper_results/build_UHGG_reference.py` can download the gut-specific UHGG v1 database.

 Then index the database.
-First, use samtools to index the database
+First, build `samtools` index
 ```
 samtools faidx ref_database.fasta
 ```